HuiyingZz/NDDPlus/NDD+.md

 Gives you better Damage Reduction and Knockback Resistance which both really helps a lot when breaking spawners.

-*Sapper* 3 is such a good healing source that, in my case, if you have *Regen* 1 Potion Effect with BiS set you don't even need the healing from Hunger and Saturation most of the time.

 - **Dionaeas Graft**

 11 Mining Speed.
 14 ticks (0.7s) / 12 ticks (0.6s) to break a spawner.

 Budget EShaker which has no defence stats and a bit lesser healing but do be cheap enough.

-*Eruption* can trigger *Sapper* but in actual scenario teammates is not that close to each other usually.
+*Eruption* can trigger *Sapper*, yes, but in actual scenario teammates is not that close to each other usually.

 - **Ocean's Bounty**